 Tip # 5: Bowhunting for Crocs

 When using a bow, the first change is that the hunter will have to get closer.
 Accuracy is different with a bow, as is the power of the arrow, and to compensate for these differences the hunter will have to be much closer than the 200-yard outer limit described for rifles.
+To learn how to choose the best features of the best hunting bow, see our article on this great topic.

 Second, the shot placement changes.
 An arrow won’t penetrate the thick skull and will be very difficult to put through the spinal column.
 Instead, bowhunters are encouraged to aim for the lungs, which can be found near the middle of the crocodile’s body but slightly closer to the head.